Practices | Discipleship at 1st Pres

 A practice-based life can be as simple as setting aside regular time to pray, confess, read Scripture, take care of our bodies, and rest.
 It can also involve scheduling and nourishing the relationships God has given us.
 It may involve examining how we view and use our time and resources.
 Our practices can also change at different seasons in our lives.
 Whatever the practices, it is important that they become habits.
 As they become habits, it will become our nature to live life in and through Jesus Christ in the power of the Spirit.
 As a way to help us engage in practices as individuals and a whole church we will be focusing on one practice for 2-3 months at a time as a church.

-Our next practice is PRAYER.
-Tools for practicing prayer can be found in our 2018 fall booklet.
+Our current practice is HOSPITALITY.
+Tools for practicing prayer can be found in our 2019 Lenten Devotional Guide.